cryptiddddd/lilhaljr/README.md

 - The basic, classic, "Hmm" "Yes" and "Interesting" responses.
 - A secret surprise response.
 - Temporary mute ability, responding to key phrases set in `config.py`, or an emoji, also configurable in `config.py` (in-progress, stable for default emojis).
+  - Now joined by an un-muting ability, with other key phrases.
 - Help command: `^help`, which allows case-insensitive queries for cogs (categories) and/or commands.
 No argument sends a parody spiel a la Lil Hal.

 In `dev_cog.py`:
 - Ping command.
-- View mute channel command (prints only to logger).
+- View muted channel command.
-- Add a key phrase for muting.
 - Shutdown command.

 In `logging_cog.py`: